[tkd]

 Legal Standing

 The ITF-V has taken legal action to recover its headquarters building from the North Koreans and to recover a large sum of money that had been removed from its bank account.
-An Austrian court judgment (June 6th, 2003) states that Mr. Chang has no legal status in the ITF and that he and his supporters have no right to present themselves as representatives of the ITF.
-An Austrian Register of Association on 16 December 2003 asserts that MasterTrân is the correct holder of the ITF registration.
+An Austrian court judgment (June 6th, 2003) found that Mr. Chang had no legal status in the ITF and that he and his supporters had no right to present themselves as representatives of the ITF.
+An Austrian Register of Association on 16 December 2003 asserted that GM Trân was the correct holder of the ITF registration.
 However, in 2004, Mr Chang obtained a court ruling reversing this registration.
-A subsequent judgement on 27 October 2005 confirmed that Master Trân, and not Mr Chang, is the legitimate President of the ITF (although Master Choi's status does not appear to form part of this consideration).
-Mr. Chang's group subsequently filed an objection to this judgment, but that objection has been rejected by the court.
-Throughout this, Mr Chang has continued to assert his claim that he is the legitimate president of the ITF.
+A subsequent judgement on 27 October 2005 confirmed that GM Trân, and not Mr Chang, was the legitimate President of the ITF (although Master Choi’s status does not appear to form part of this consideration).
+Mr. Chang’s group subsequently filed an objection to this judgment, but that objection was rejected by the court.
+Throughout this, Mr Chang continued to assert his claim that he was the legitimate president of the ITF.
 The ITF-V viewpoint is outlined in a January 2006 Address by the President.
 Subsequently, the ITF-V wrote a letter to Jaques Rogge, then president of the International Olympic Committee outlining the judgement, and reccommending that he place Mr. Chang under investigation for ".. his illegal and unethical actions".

-In addition, the ITF-V has had some success protecting it's claim to the "(ITF) International Taekwon-Do Federation" as a registered trademark:
+In addition, the ITF-V has had some success protecting its claim to the "(ITF) International Taekwon-Do Federation" as a registered trademark:

 Note that these rulings do not affect the legitimacy or otherwise of any group, merely the ownership of the registered trademarks to ITF in that country, however it could be taken as an indication of which way the situation is going.
 Watch this space for more legal fun and games...